Your Child’s Development

 • Written Lesson Plans

-• A Pre- and Post-Assessment
+• A Pre- and Post-Assessment self

 Our Classrooms

 It starts at the tour!
 We encourage you to bring your child with you so we can play together.
 This is part of our pre-assessment to determine where they are developmentally (across all 6 areas of growth) so we know how to teach them.
-Then, once enrolled, they are placed into a classroom with children who compliment their skills.
+Then, once enrolled, they will be placed in a classroom with children who complement their skills.
 And finally, the teacher targets their needs and adds their style of teaching while using our curriculum.
 Our teachers learn 13 positive guidance techniques because we know that each child is unique.
-We know that what works for one child, may be different for another child.
+We know that what works for one child, may be different for another.
 We are always prepared.
+Most importantly, we use positive guidance in all our classrooms.
+Positive guidance is a powerful tool in shaping children’s behavior and building their self-esteem.
+By focusing on rewarding appropriate behavior, children learn to associate their actions with positive outcomes, encouraging them to repeat those behaviors.

 Enroll now or Schedule a tour today!
-(210) 822-3016

 Vicki Aguirre Cox